 Law Enforcement and Security

-Law enforcement is about finding hot bodies (people) who don’t want to be found and find any form of cover, including dark, to evade detection.
+Law enforcement is about finding hot bodies (people) who don’t want to be found.
+These people will find any form of cover, including dark, to evade detection.
 Thermal imaging drones are the perfect antidote.

 Search and Rescue

-Finding the thermal signature of a distressed human in a deep forest at night can be the difference between life and death.
+Finding the thermal signature of a distressed human in a deep forest at night is critical.
+It can be the difference between life and death.

-The thermal drones are also proving useful in the firefighting by guiding the firefighters to recognize the hot and cold spots.
+The thermal drones are also proving useful in the firefighting.
+They can be sued to guide the firefighters to recognize the hot and cold spots.

-Defects in industrial plants are often characterised by changes in heat signatures making drones with thermal cameras a key element in effective industrial inspection operations.
+Defects in industrial plants are often characterised by changes in heat signatures.
+This makes drones with thermal cameras a key element in effective industrial inspection operations.

 Thermal drones are very useful in wildlife observation and management.
 While mostly used for game counting, night vision drones can detect predators, vermin or suspicious persons.